Examples¶

 '''

-doc = pygixml.parse_string(complex_xml)
+doc = pygixml.parse_string(company_xml)

-company = doc.first_child()
+company = doc.root

-# Find all senior employees
+# All senior employees

-senior_employees = company.select_nodes("//employee[@level='senior']")
+seniors = company.select_nodes("//employee[@level='senior']")

-print(f"Senior employees: {len(senior_employees)}")
+print(f"Senior employees: {len(seniors)}")

 python_devs = company.select_nodes("//employee[skills/skill='Python']")